 Related: 8 Business Networking Statistics to Generate New Opportunities

-Pay for Advertising
+Pay for advertising

 You may want to pay to get your business in front of ideal customers.
 This paid marketing can give your brand recognition a jump-start.
-You can pay for advertising online or through traditional advertising channels.
+You can go for advertising online or through traditional advertising channels.

 - Search engine ads: Pay to get your business at the top of Google or Microsoft.
 Typically, you will pay every time an interested searcher clicks on your ad.
-The cost of the click will depend on the number of businesses competing for the ad space.
+The cost of the click will depend on the number of businesses competing for ad space.

 - Social media ads: Get your social media ad in front of both followers and nonfollowers.
 Ad cost depends on the competitiveness of the audience you’re targeting.